hsyen78444/Protocol-67/model_service/README.md

 1. The scripts to train the models are **train_lora.py** and **train_lorav2.py**, with models *Qwen2.5-3B-Instruct* and *Llama-3.2-3B-Instruct* respectively.

 2. You may use another model for training, but since each model may have different tuning parameters, it is recommended that you create a new script for the new model.
+If you want to use another model, you may copy the existing scripts and make changes, but make sure to set the output directory as "model_service/outputs/<model-name>".

 3. Once your virtual environment is setup (refer to README of the data_pipeline module), run **python -m model_service.scripts.train_lorav2** to train the model.
 Change the name of the script to your script if you have created a new one.

 4. Use **python -m model_service.scripts.evaluate** to evaluate the model's exact match rate.
 Make sure to change the **BASE_MODEL** and **ADAPTER_DIR** in the *translator.py* file before you run the evaluate script.
+The **ADAPTER_DIR** can be found in the *outputs* folder under this model_service folder.
+The folder should appear only after you run the model training script.

 ## Evaluation Results